 Second Level of Appeal

 This level of appeal is only available to Filing Entities that unsuccessfully appealed ERCOT’s treatment of their Verifiable Costs through the first level of appeal.
-That is, this level of appeal is only open to Filing Entities that timely appealed Settlements and Billing’s rejection of their costs but were unable to persuade ERCOT’s representative to approve inclusion of a cost (or the extent requested).
+That is, this level of appeal is only open to Filing Entities that timely appealed the Verifiable Cost Team’s rejection of their costs but were unable to persuade ERCOT’s representative to approve inclusion of a cost (or the extent requested).

 A Filing Entity may only appeal the costs or amounts that were rejected by ERCOT’s representative in the first level of appeal.
 If ERCOT’s representative and a Filing Entity reach an understanding in the first level of appeal, their agreed upon treatment of a cost is not appealable.
 For example, if a Filing Entity and ERCOT’s representative agree to include 50% of disputed cost “A” but do not agree as to the treatment of disputed cost “B”, a Filing Entity may only appeal for the inclusion of cost “B”.
 On the other hand, if a Filing Entity never assents to the partial inclusion of cost “A”, the Filing Entity may appeal to have all of cost “A” included.